 A time slot for Q & A was given for Eldad’s presentation.

-Fourth presentation was given by Byung-Jae Kwak from ETRI.
+Fourth presentation (15-12-0227-00-0008-response-to-the-call-for-applications-point-and-link-communication.pptx) was given by Byung-Jae Kwak from ETRI.

 He proposed look-and-link scheme as an attractive feature for PAC.
 He also emphasized on filtering unwanted device discovery due to the general overhead cost proportional to the number of PAC devices.
 He proposed “look-and-link communication” as a filtering mechanism in a LOS situation.
 Device filtering can be service, spatial or device type for better user experience.

-Fifth presentation was given by Huan-Bang Li from NICT.
+Fifth presentation (15-12-0254-00-0008-nict-fs-response-to-call-for-applications-tg-15-8-peer-aware-communications.pdf) was given by Huan-Bang Li from NICT.
 He presented four usage models to be considered for PAC.

-Marco Hernandez from NICT presented the sixth presentation.
+Marco Hernandez from NICT presented the sixth presentation (15-12-0259-00-0008-design-considerations-for-pac.ppt).

 The meeting recessed at 12:30pm.